BangJiseon/Spatio-Spectral-Feature-Representation/README.md

 ## Modules
  We provide Matlab and Python implementation for generating feature representation and classification.

- Below is the description of each file.
+ Belows are the description of each file.

 'Filterset_OpenBMI.m' : Code for generating filter-set.